 Fighting for Power During the COVID and Climate Emergencies

 The COVID-19 crisis has spotlighted the chronic injustices in our energy system.
 The Center for Biological Diversity’s Energy Justice Program is committed to building a better energy future by challenging the fossil fuel-powered, corporate utility status quo while advancing clean and renewable energy solutions to address the triple threats of COVID, climate and racism.
-Take action to help.

 A Lack of State Protections Leaves Most of U.S. Vulnerable to Shutoffs

-Key Findings (as of September 30):
+Key Findings (as of Jan.
+3, 2022):

-- By mid-October, just seven states — Alaska, California, Hawaii, Maryland, New York, Pennsylvania and Wisconsin — and Washington, D.C., could have binding shutoff moratoriums in place.
-Families in all other states could have their power shut off for nonpayment.
+- Only two states — New Jersey and Virginia — and Washington, D.C., have orders in place to prevent power shutoffs.
+Households in all other states could have their power shut off for nonpayment.

 - Millions of families risk having their power shut off.
 In North Carolina an estimated 2.5 million people — or 1 in 3 households — are at risk of disconnection due to inability to pay.

 Read our past issue briefs tracking the shutoff crisis since COVID began:

-The above data builds off of the work of Energy and Policy Institute, which has led the charge on tracking states and utilities that have committed to suspending disconnections.
+The above data builds off the work of Energy and Policy Institute, which has led the charge on tracking states and utilities that have committed to suspending disconnections.